Play the Songs

 Additionally, you agree to include the above language hyperlinked to https://tamswitmark.com/ on all websites on which you promote the play.

 Optional Additional Materials

-1 2-CD set of Performance Tracks (for both rehearsal use and performance accompaniment)
+1 Digital Download of Performance Tracks (for both rehearsal use and performance accompaniment)

 After a highly acclaimed Greenwich Village production by the Transport Group Theater Company, LYSISTRATA JONES played on Broadway at the Walter Kerr Theatre Theatre starring Patti Murin as the title character.